keleftheriou/AccessibilityKit/README.md

 ## AKTextView

-`AKTextView` is a text view that **automatically** uses the largest possible font size, spanning **multiple lines** as needed.
-It's great for when you need some text or label to be as visually accessible as possible, or just generally more appealing.
+`AKTextView` is a text view that _automatically_ and _efficiently_ draws text using the largest possible font size, spanning **multiple lines** as needed to fill the view's bounds.
+It's great for when you need some text or label to be as visually accessible as possible, or to just generally make it more appealing.
+And it's efficient enough that it can perform _real-time_ resizing, if you ever need to do that. 😄

-You can also use all attributes of `NSAttributedString`, as well as a built-in vertical alignment option.
-Text is **efficiently** rendered as large as possible, within the bounds of the view.
+As a bonus, you can also use all attributes of `NSAttributedString`, as well as a built-in vertical alignment option.
+And emoji, of course.

 ## Examples
 ![Animated example of AKTextView, portrait](/assets/textview-portrait.gif) ![Animated example of AKTextView, landscape](/assets/textview-landscape.gif) ![Animated example of AKTextView](/assets/textview-resize.gif)